vidstack/player/apps/site/app/docs/[lib]/player/[2]core-concepts/[8]live/page.md

 }

 media-player[data-live][data-can-seek] {
-  /* seeking is permitted for live stream. */
+  /* seeking is permitted for live DVR stream. */
 }
 ```